EffectOrientedProgramming/book/Chapters/05_Testing.md

     basic5
 ```

-We create *suites* of tests that all run together:
+We create A *suite* of tests that all run together:

 ```scala 3 mdoc:testzio
 import zio.*